-The conduction system of the heart refers to how the heart contracts.
+The conduction system refers to how the heart contracts.
 Here we explain how electrical impulses ensure it beats regularly including specific parts of the heart involved such as the Bundle of His, Synoartial node as well as exam-type questions and quizzes.

 The heart is unique in that it never tires and is able to generate its own electrical impulses without the need for stimulation from the central nervous system.
 On average the heart beats approximately 70 beats per minute.

 When skeletal muscles contract they require nervous stimulation from the central nervous system.
 For example, when performing flexion at the elbow joint, a nervous impulse is sent from the central nervous system which stimulates the biceps muscle causing flexion at the elbow joint.
 Unlike skeletal muscles, the heart does not require stimulation from the central nervous system.

 The heart is said to be myogenic, this means it is able to generate its own impulses.
 These impulses begin at the sinoatrial node (SA node), often referred to as the heart’s pacemaker.
 When the SA node initiates an electrical impulse this starts the conduction system of the heart.

 What is the SA node?

 The SA node is a small mass of specialised muscle tissue found in the right atrial wall.
 The SA node sets the hearts rhythm and when an electrical impulse is initiated it sends a wave of excitation through the atria, spreading through the atria like a Mexican wave, causing atrial systole.
 Systole refers to the contraction phase of the heart.